landonb/dubs-vim/README-USING.rst

 Comprehensive Feature List
 --------------------------

-See each plugin's README.rst is reproduced herein, to give a nice, comprehensive (albeit lengthy) list of all the features.
+Each plugin's README.rst is reproduced herein to give a nice, comprehensive (albeit lengthy) list of all the features.

 Most of the features and key mappings are specific to Dubsacks,